nuprl/retic_performance/gm-pepm-2018/talk/README.md

         a program where the cost of type soundness is extreme, but the cost of type-tag soundness is more reasonable.

 Zeina:
+       Back to the paper.
-       In the paper, we measure the cost of type-tag soundness in Reticulated, a gradual typing system for Python.
+       Reticulated is a gradual typing system for Python.
        A Reticulated program is a Python program with optional type annotations, such as this function that computes the distance between two cartesian coordinates.